A follow-up to a previous post on harnessing the power of people in our fight against cybercrime

 The fact that we need to account for so much when thinking about raising cyber security awareness shows just how complex a topic it is.
 And why simple e-learning just won’t cut it.
 Maybe this is why we’ve still got some way to go.

 By taking an intelligent approach, though, there’s little doubt that cyber security awareness can indeed be raised.
-With an approach that focuses properly on the people component rather than tick box e-learning for users, behaviour throughout an organisation can be changed and cyber risk can be reduced.
+With an approach that focuses properly on the people component rather than tick box e-learning for users, behavior throughout an organization can be changed and cyber risk can be reduced.

-Armed with a holistic approach to cyber security awareness – one led by psychology and behavioural science theory, one fuelled by a better understanding of human and organisational factors and one that takes into account all of the above – people could finally take their place as part of the ultimate cyber defence.
+Armed with a holistic approach to cyber security awareness – one led by psychology and behavioral science theory, one fuelled by a better understanding of human and organizational factors and one that takes into account all of the above – people could finally take their place as part of the ultimate cyber defence.